simplicitesoftware/simplicite-vscode/README.md

 ## Available commands
 * `Simplicite: Log into detected modules`: manually connects to all detected modules.
 * `Simplicite: Log into a specific module`: asks for the name of the module you want to log in (name of the folder).
-* `Simplicite: Log out from all modules`: disconnects all the modules, you will need to manually reconnect after doing this command.
+* `Simplicite: Log out from all modules`: disconnects all the modules.
+You will need to manually reconnect after doing this command.
 * `Simplicite: Log out from a specific module`: asks for the name of the module you want to log out (name of the folder).
-* `Simplicite: Apply change(s)`: loads the java files into their modules, you need to be connected to do so.
+* `Simplicite: Apply changes`: loads the java files into their modules You need to be connected to do so.
-* `Simplicite: Get the list of connected instance(s)`: gives you the list of the connected instance(s).
+* `Simplicite: Get the list of connected instances`: gives you the list of the connected instances.
-* `Simplicite: Get the list of modified file(s)`: gives you the list of modified java files.
+* `Simplicite: Get the list of modified files`: gives you the list of modified java files.

 ---